google/compile-testing/README.md

 Compile Testing
 ===============

 A library for testing javac compilation with or without annotation processors.
-See the javadoc for usage examples.
+See the [javadoc][package-info] for usage examples.

 License
 -------